-After DNA testing helped capture the alleged Golden State Killer, authorities are hoping it will lead to the elusive Zodiac Killer, who remains unidentified after killing at least seven people decades ago.
+After DNA testing helped capture the alleged Golden State Killer, authorities are hoping it will lead to the elusive Zodiac Killer, who remains unidentified after killing at least five people decades ago.

 “It is possible,” former San Francisco homicide detective Pam Hofsass told The Sacramento Bee.
 “It’s totally worth looking at, and I hope with all of the news and revelations about the Golden State Killer that it will kind of be the impetus for the Zodiac.”

 Hofsass, who now oversees the Contra Costa County Sheriff’s Office forensics lab, said the roadblock will be getting a “clean” DNA sample, meaning the DNA could be contaminated because of the ways crimes were handle years ago.
 Detectives and others working a case during the time period when the Zodiac Killer was active didn’t use gloves since DNA testing wasn’t an actual thing, which led to DNA evidence being contaminated.

 Zodiac Killer investigators try same strategy used in Golden State Killer case https://t.co/SYYxcfzs1W

 — The Daily Beast (@thedailybeast) May 3, 2018

 “Back in the day, that was the protocol,” Hofsass explained.
 “It’s not a clean sample, that’s the problem.”

 For example, a bloody glove that was stuffed inside an envelope was tested, and the blood came back as 1969 crime victim, Paul Stine, a cab driver thought to be shot in the head by the Zodiac Killer.
 Yet the blood was mixed in with other matter from the envelope and DNA from authorities who handled the evidence, making it difficult to find a clean sample of the killer’s DNA.